November 16, 2022

 Marketing is becoming increasingly more complex, yet also simpler at the same time.
 Social media makes it easy for business owners to interact with their guests.
 It is also very easy for them to mess it up.
 There are many mediums to use; you must have the knowledge and skills to measure your sales and marketing campaigns.
 Again, just like specializing in your niche in the industry, if you are not a marketing expert, it may be more beneficial to hire an expert to take care of this for you than to try to do it yourself.

 A good marketing campaign that is tested and measured is worth its weight in gold.
 The same thing goes for sales.
 Typically, in our industry, when discussing sales, we usually discuss group sales.
-Hire a good group salesperson and keep this as a main focus.
+Hire a skilled group salesperson and make this a primary focus.
 Again, test and measure their success.
-Both positions will get more people in the door, raising your revenues.
-A good salesperson is like a good accountant; they will make you more money than it costs to have them on your team.
+Both positions will attract more people to your door, thereby increasing your revenues.
+A good salesperson is like a good accountant; they will generate more revenue than it costs to have them on your team.

 6) Learning more = Earning more